Digital Privacy & Cybersecurity Guide: Easy Steps

 Why should we protect online privacy?

 Privacy is a fundamental right in Canada and is one that should be protected.
 Many people will shrug off the use of their data collected from their online history.
 Many think “I don’t do anything bad, I have nothing to hide”.
 However, due to this collective lax attitude, tech and data companies have taken advantage of your easily available information, monetized it, and is continuously pushing the boundaries of what people will accept.
-With facial recognition technology continuously improving and
+With facial recognition and similar technology continuously improving, tech companies have increasing responsibility for how they manage personal data.

 The precedence is there, and even landmark legislation like the EU’s General Data Protection Regulation and California’s Consumer Privacy Act are being subverted and worked around for these companies to still effectively store and monetize your data.
 It seems that until wide-ranging reforms happen, your digital privacy will be in your own hands.